 salt and pepper to taste

-between 4-8 ounces of oil packed sun dried tomatoes. – depending on how intense you want the tomato flavor to be
+between 4-8 ounces of oil-packed sun-dried tomatoes. – depending on how intense you want the tomato flavor to be

 Method: Wash all potatoes and cut them up into pieces.
 Bring a pot of water to a boil and add potatoes.
 Boil the potatoes for 15-20 minutes- or until the potatoes are soft.
 Drain the potatoes and place the potatoes in a mixer or bowl if you are using a hand mixer.
-Put the rest of the ingredients in with the potatoes.
-Mix up the potatoes until they are smooth to your liking.
+Put the rest of the ingredients in with the vegetables.
+Mix up the vegetables until they are smooth to your liking.